 Brian Law, ARPS, CPAGB

 I live in Macclesfield and have been taking photographs for many years.
 Like many people, I started working with film and I had my own darkroom for many years where I produced a few passable B&W prints.
 However, I really struggled to realise the image I had in my mind and for a long while felt very frustrated.
-It was only through going digital in 2000 that I have been able to produce the sort of images I dreamt about.
+It was only through going digital in 2000 that I was able to produce the sort of images I dreamt about.

 In Dec 2010 I received a CPAGB accreditation from the Photographic Alliance of Great Britain (PAGB) and in Dec 2011 I became a Licentiate of the Royal Photographic Society (LRPS) which I followed up with my Associateship (ARPS) in October 2012.
 My panels of images, some of which can be seen here, can be viewed in full on the Macclesfield Camera Club website.

-For 8 years up until 2014 I was president of Macclesfield Camera Club.
+For 8 years up until 2014, I was president of Macclesfield Camera Club.